 Indonesia and Singapore based film company – BASE Entertainment is animating the upcoming anime and during the Netflix Anime Festival 2020, they unveiled a first look for the series.

-Its release date is slated for 2021 but no specific date yet had been revealed.
+Trese’s release date is scheduled on June 11, 2021.
 According to its writer, Budjette Tan during the launching of Trese Lite Vol. 1, Trese anime will feature Filipino voice actors and some of them are known globally.
 The cast of Netflix anime Trese are as follows:

 Where to Watch Trese Anime Adaptation?

 Now, here’s an obvious answer to this question.
-Trese anime will be produced by Netflix, so we can watch it on Netflix once it will be released in 2021.
+Trese anime will be produced by Netflix, so we can watch it on Netflix once it was released this 2021.
 You may check its official page on the site here: https://www.netflix.com/ph/title/81012541.